Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 The MDX offers a whole new generation of AcuraLink®70.
 The system now features two-way cellular communication through an embedded cellular device, making it more versatile.
 Location and diagnostic information can be sent and retrieved from the car, allowing greater interaction with a smartphone, as well as more available services.
 Many AcuraLink features are free of charge, while others will require a subscription service.
 Some of the other highlights are:

-- The MDX can instantaneously send out an emergency notification if an airbag has been deployed.
+- The MDX can instantaneously send out a notification if an airbag has been deployed.

-- If the MDX has been stolen, its location can be tracked.
+- If the MDX has been stolen, its location can be tracked by law enforcement authorities.

 - AcuraLink Real-Time Traffic™57 can now show traffic levels on busy side streets as well as freeways.